Sagar-Darji/The-Sparks-Foundation/The Spark Foundation - Task_no. 4/README.md

 ![png](output_27_0.png)

+## Conclusion 1:
-#Con1: Iran, Pakistan, Afghanistan, India and Colombia are the top five countries, who were suffered the most number of terrorist attackes and which are amoungt the countries with the Muslim majority or having sizable muslim population.
+Iran, Pakistan, Afghanistan, India and Colombia are the top five countries, who were suffered the most number of terrorist attackes and which are amoungt the countries with the Muslim majority or having sizable muslim population.

 ### REGION AFFECTED BY TERRORIST ATTACKS